Cog-Creators/Red-DiscordBot/docs/guide_cog_creation.rst

     You would then use :code:`[p]addpath D:\red-cogs` to add the path and then you can use :code:`[p]load mycog` or :code:`[p]load coolcog` to load them

+    You can also take a look at `our cookiecutter <https://github.com/Cog-Creators/cog-cookiecutter>`_, for help creating the right structure.

 --------------------
 Additional resources